flocked/AdvancedCollectionTableView/README.md

 A collection of classes and extensions for NSCollectionView and NSTableView, many of them being ports of modern UIKit.

-Take a look at the included example project which demonstrates `itemRegistration`, `cellRegistration`, `NSItemContentConfiguration`, `AdvanceColllectionViewDiffableDataSource` and collection view `reconfiguratingItems`.
+Take a look at the included example project which demonstrates `itemRegistration`, `cellRegistration`, `NSItemContentConfiguration`, `NSTableCellContentConfiguration`,  `AdvanceColllectionViewDiffableDataSource` and collection view `reconfiguratingItems`.

 ## ItemRegistration & CellRegistration
 A port of `UICollectionView.CellRegistration`.
 A registration for collection view items and table cells that greatly simplifies  configurating them.